Dennis H. Auckley, MD, Chair

 Dr. Auckley serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- American Academy of Sleep Medicine, Education Committee Member, without compensation.
+- American Academy of Sleep Medicine, Inpatient Task Force Member, without compensation..

-- Society of Anesthesia and Sleep Medicine, Board Member and Treasurer of Board of Directors and Co-Chair of the Clinical Committee, without compensation.
+- Society of Anesthesia and Sleep Medicine, Past President; Chair, Clinical Committee, without compensation.

 Sabra M. Abbott, MD, PhD